Michel Ney: Ney crossing the Dniepr

 Ney lost more than half his strength; almost all the cavalry and all the artillery, with the exception of two guns, had disappeared.
 The terrible defeat of the III Corps was thorough enough to induce the chivalrous Miloradovich to extend another honorable surrender to Ney.
 In the early evening during a heavy fog Ney decided to draw back with 3,000 men.
-Ney escaped passing around the Russian at Mankovo, following the brook Losvinka for two hours, about 13 km north.
+Ney escaped passing around the Russians at Mankovo, following the brook Losvinka for two hours, about 13 km north.
 At midnight he was informed that the enemy was approaching.
 In the middle of the night Ney decided to cross the Dnieper, supposedly near the remote hamlet Alekseyevka at a spot which could be used in summer to cross the river but with an almost vertical slope.
 Ney literally got down on all fours.
 One by one, but not without heavy losses, leaving guns, horses, part of the detachment and wounded who could not go on.
 The river, 110 m wide and of a depth that could reach up to 2 m, was only frozen for a couple of days, leaving it fragile, and the ice broke in several places.
 When Ney and his men reached the other bank, they had to climb a 12 ft, very steep slope.
 The elements and the Cossacks reduced Ney's contingent to only 800 (900, 2,000?) diehards.
 In the previous 24 hours, 3,000 armed men and 4,000 stragglers had either died or strayed from its ranks.
 Armand de Briqueville increased the number of abandoned cannons to 6 and increases the number of people who cross to 5–6000.